MunawarRaza/prometheus/README.md

     e.g

     node_memory_Active_bytes{instance="server1"} offset 5h

     node_memory_Active_bytes{instance="server1"} offset 1h30m

 2. To go back to a specific point in time use the @ modifire

     node_memory_Active_bytes{instance="server1"} @1663265188

     Note: here @1663265188 is the unix timestamp.
-We want to go to at specific time
+We want to get the data at this unix timestamp

 3. Combine "offset" modifire and "@" modifire